Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• People who spend real time upright (laptop work, reading, conversation)
+• People who sit upright for work, reading, or conversation

-• Households that want a cleaner-lined sofa that still relaxes well
+• Households that want a clean-lined sofa that still relaxes well

-• Mixed-height households where one seat depth has to work for everyone
+• Mixed-height users who need one seat depth to work most of the time

 Where it falls short:

-• Taller users who want more head or neck support from a higher backrest
+• Taller users who want a taller backrest for head or neck support

 Barrett Minimalist Modular Sofa